No deaths in Virginia flooding that washed out homes, roads - NewsBreak

 “We have the mountains, not a lot of place for the water to go."

-Sheriff John McClanahan said the floodwaters were receding and the county is working with the Virginia Department of Transportation crews to assess damages to homes and to remove debris and mud from the roadways to get them reopened.
+Sheriff John McClanahan said that the floodwaters are receding and the county is working with the Virginia Department of Transportation crews to assess damages to homes and to remove debris and mud from the roadways to get them reopened.

-Buchanan County also suffered serious flood damage last year, when the remnants of a hurricane hit the area in August, washing away homes and leaving one person dead.
-This week's flooding was less severe but more widespread, authorities said.

-Virginia Gov. Glenn Youngkin has declared a state of emergency to aid with the response and recovery efforts.

 Comments / 0